 Activities are spread across four distinct sites, coordinated within the Preservation department by a central team based at the François Mitterrand Library (Site François-Mitterrand).

 Preservation activities at the François-Mitterrand Library consist of the following:

 - binding workshops

 - training activities (emergency plan)

-The role of the central department, based at the François Mitterrand Library, is to coordinate and financially manage all the department’s activities.
-The department therefore has experts in binding, restoration, micrography, and digitization, as well as definition workshops that combine documents into batches requiring similar treatment and send them to internal workshops or external service providers.
+The role of the Central section, based at the François-Mitterrand Library, is to coordinate and financially manage all the department’s activities.
+It therefore includes experts in binding, restoration, micrography, and digitization, as well as definition workshops that combine documents into batches requiring similar treatment and send them to internal workshops or external service providers.

 Internal workshops deal with some of the documents held on site, providing the following services:

 - manual binding and gilding

 - restoration and major repairs (printed materials and performing arts items)